Find Affordable College Courses

 First-Line Supervisors of Office and Administrative Support Workers 3.4% $55,810

-Who Is Getting a Bachelor’s Degree in Agricultural Economics?
+Who Is Getting a Bachelor’s Degree in Agricultural Business?

 This is a less frequently chosen undergraduate major.
-Only 5,097 students graduated with a bachelor’s degree in agricultural economics and business in 2021, making it rank #81 in popularity.
-This major attracts more men than women.
-About 63% of the graduates in this field are male.
+Only 5,097 students graduated with a bachelor’s degree in agricultural economics & business in 2021, making it rank #81 in popularity.
+This major tends to be male dominated.
+About 61% of recent graduates are men.

 Racial-Ethnic Diversity